Data-Advantage/vibestack/example/launchweek-ai/product-requirements.md

 - **Basic Authentication** - Leveraging Supabase Auth
 - **Project Management (Simple)** - Basic project creation and management
 - **Simple Progress Tracking** - Visual indication of progress through framework
+- **Document Preview Panel** - Basic implementation of the split-screen interface showing document evolution

 **Justification:** These components establish the minimum viable experience to test our core hypothesis that guided AI assistance can help non-technical users build SaaS products.
 By implementing these first, we can validate the fundamental user journey before investing in more complex features.
+The document preview panel is essential from day one to provide immediate visual feedback to users.

 #### 7.1.2 Full App Build (Day 3)
 - **Schema Generator** - Technical translation of requirements